Bug Bounty Program

 - Downgrade API encryption to weaker ciphers

-- Bypass ECDHE_ECDSA authentication
+- Bypass ECDHE_ECDSA/ KEM authentication

 Tier 2: High Security Issues ($200 - $500 AUD)